Skip to main content

 How did CAC choose what to pick-up?

 - CAC used a ranking system based on average cost per use and average annual usage in conjunction with faculty and liaison feedback to determine the most equitable and cost effective use of available funds.
+Care was taken to ensure the choices were equitable across colleges and programs.
+In Spring, priority was given to areas who had not had requests approved in the Fall.

 Can my department purchase the title directly?